AlexanderDewhirst/networking_time_series_collection/README.md

 ### Bayesian Optimization
 Tune model hyperparameters to optimize our model performance.

-### Data Cleanup Worker
-Data is retained indefinitely on the host machine (unless the database process is killed) and should be removed after considered stale.

-### CLI
-Create a CLI tool to allow for specific use cases.

 ### Data Security
 Use and secure credentials for the client application to write to the database on the host machine.